carl-utter/rest-api/README.md

 ## Overview
-This is a boilerplate application for building promised-based REST APIs in Node.js using ES6 w/Express, Swagger, & Mongoose.
+This is a boilerplate application for building promised-based REST APIs in Node.js using ES6 w/Express, & Mongoose.
 Includes tooling for Continous Integration, Linting, Testing, Code Coverage, and JWT Authentication because following best practices helps Developers to remain productive.

 ### Features and Tooling: